 According to Interior Minister Gérald Darmanin, about 40 of the people present at the demo were on a police watchlist because of a history of violent protest (more on that later).

-The government is determined to stop the installation of a ZAD (Zone à défendre) – a type of permanent protest camp.
+An enormous police presence - around 1,000 officers - was dedicated to trying to stop the creation of a ZAD (Zone à défendre) - a type of permanent protest camp - next to the basin site.

-However one farmer has allowed protesters to set up camp on his land, where watchtowers and fences were being built on Monday to create a “village of Gauls”, a reference to the popular Asterix comic books.
+However one farmer allowed protesters to set up camp on his land, where watchtowers and fences were built to create a "village of Gauls", a reference to the popular Asterix comic books.

 What does the government say?

-Gérald Darmanin, France’s hardline Interior Minister, has gone on the attack, describing the protests as “écoterrorisme” and saying that at least 40 of the activists at the site are ‘Fiché S‘ – the technical term for being on a police watchlist – due to what he described as ‘ultra-left’ activities.
+Gérald Darmanin, France's hardline Interior Minister, has previously described the protests as "écoterrorisme" and saying that at least 40 of the activists at the site are 'Fiché S' - the technical term for being on a police watchlist - due to what he described as 'ultra-left' activities.

 “With their operating methods, I am not afraid to say, falling under the banner of eco-terrorism that we must absolutely fight” he declared.